EnterpriseDB/postgres-deployment/README.md

 DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEV
 ER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE

-## The overall process consists of the following steps: